 - Are you reasonably up-to-speed on the astronomy, math, and computers you will need for this program?
 We only work with you intensively for a year, and we don't always have time to "start at the beginning" on all of those three topics.
-You should be reasonably comfortable with the basics of all three of those topics, because it will feel like the deep end of the pool in any case. - Are you comfortable working in groups, remotely, even with people you have just met?
+You should be reasonably comfortable with the basics of all three of those topics, because many aspects of the program will feel like the deep end of the pool. - Are you comfortable working in groups, remotely, even with people you have just met?
 Most of the work in this program is over email, wikis, and teleconferences.
 If you can't work remotely with your team, this program will be very hard for you, and for the rest of your team who is depending on you to pull your weight.
 You need to be able to read and reply to email regularly. - Is our investment in you going to be well spent?
 We need you to get out there and share what you have learned with your environment, whether that be any combination of the following: your peer educators, amateur astronomers, your community, and/or more students; locally, regionally, and/or nationally; in print, online, and/or in person.

-(Especially if you are a non-classroom or non-traditional educator, this component is weighted more heavily.) - What skills are you already bringing to the table?
+- (Especially if you are a non-classroom or non-traditional educator, this component is weighted more heavily.) - What skills are you already bringing to the table?
 Maybe you have experience with databases.
 Or you spent a lot of time looking at images, asteroid hunting.
 Or, you have experience with astronomy in a wavelength not explicitly included in IRSA databases (such as radio or gamma-ray astronomy).
 All of this is important to get into your shortform answers.
 If you don't have an advanced degree in science, you're actually our primary audience.
-If you already have a lot of experience with astronomy research (e.g., you already have a MS or PhD in it), this is a strong disadvantage because we are trying to expose more people to the process, and you've already done it.
-If you have a PhD or
+If you already have a lot of experience with astronomy research (e.g., you already have a MS or PhD in it), you are not our target audience, because we are trying to expose more people to the process, and you've already been more than exposed to it.
+In any case, please make all of this clear in your application.